ioBroker/ioBroker.zigbee/README.md

 ### 1.6.13 (2022-01)

 * (kirovilya) update to Zigbee-Herdsman 0.14
+* (asgothian) Group rework part 2:
+  - state device.groups will now be deleted with state Cleanup
+  - state info.groups is now obsolete and will be deleted at adapter start (after transferring data to the new storage)
+* (asgothian) Device name persistance.
+  - Changes to device names made within the zigbee adapter are stored in the file dev_names.json.
+This file is not deleted when the adapter is removed, and will be referenced when a device is added to the zigbee adapter.
+Deleting and reinstalling the adapter will no longer remove custom device names, nor will deleting and adding the device anew.
+* (asgothian) Readme edit to reflect the current information on zigbee coordinator hardware.

 ### 1.6.12 (2022-01)
 * (asgothian) Groups were newly revised (read [here](https://github.com/ioBroker/ioBroker.zigbee/pull/1327) )